GlaxoSmithKline beats forecasts as HIV drugs, flu vaccines shine

 Among pharmaceuticals, new HIV drugs Tivicay and Triumeq grew strongly, while flu vaccines benefited from higher U.S. demand and a shift to four-in-one shots.

-But GSK's mainstay lung drug business was weak, due to pricing pressure on its ageing Advair inhaler in the United States and generic competition in Europe.
+But GSK's mainstay lung drug business was weak, due to pricing pressure on its aging Advair inhaler in the United States and generic competition in Europe.

 New inhalers Breo and Anoro have so far failed to make up the difference and a recent disappointing clinical trial with Breo has not helped.